ajsmith607/ajsmith/content/articles/woodhull-sentinel-digitization/index.md

 Adam and Leslie will return to Backstage Library works to retrieve the newspapers in archival storage boxes as well as a hard drive with the digitized files.

-After returning to Woodhull, Adam will reinventory and inspect the physical papers and Leslie will then move them to their permanent storage location.
+After returning to Woodhull, Adam will re-inventory and inspect the physical papers and Leslie will then move them to their permanent storage location.

 Adam will do quality control checks on the digital files and package them for distribution.